tiagolimavenancio/react-with-clean-architecture/README.md

 ### Presenters

 The Presenter layer handles requests from the UI, forwarding them to the server.
 It also converts entity data into View Models used in the UI, responding appropriately based on user requests.
+Flow of control in Clean Architecture proceeds from a controller towards a use case, and finally, exits through a presenter.
+Important thing to remember, is that Controller is a primary adapter, where as Presenter is a secondary adapter.
+Indeed, the only component which deals directly with Presenters is Use Case.
+It is a use case which, depending on the outcome of business logic processing of a specific business scenario, can decide to invoke this or that presentation method.

+It is a sole responsibility of Presenter to present the results of business logic processing done by Use Case back to the user.
+Presenter acts as a bridge between Use Case layer and View layer.
+Generally, a view (from the outermost layer of CA) cannot directly manipulate domain models, which is a prerogative of a use case.
+This is because, otherwise, there is a danger of leaking business functionality into a layer which is not sufficiently stable or protected enough to handle it.

+### Controllers

+The Controller is responsible for processing the input from a user (or a client) and deciding on which particular use case to perform.
+The controller takes user input, converts it into the request model defined by the use case interactor and passes this to the same.
+The request object accepted by the controller is defined by the controller.
+We do NOT want the controller to depend on the view or types defined in the framework circle.

+Such request objects are usually simple data transfer objects (DTO).
+Depending on the view technology a request object may contain typed information (e.g. WPF) or just strings (e.g. HTML).
+It is the role of the controller to convert the given information into a format which is most convenient for and defined by the use case interactor.
+For that the controller may have some simple if-then-else or parser logic but we do not want to have any processing logic inside the controller.

+Finally the controller simply calls an API on the use case interactor to trigger the processing.

 ## Frameworks & Drivers